-- a) Professional Preparation: The Doctorate or equivalent is required. - b) Professional Experience: At least 15 years of service in the specialty are required, At least 12 of the 15 years must be in an academic environment. - c) Professional Attainment: A record of excellent performance with demonstrated leadership and evidence of substantial achievement (including scholarship and research in the discipline) is required.
+- a) Professional Preparation: The Doctorate or equivalent, normally in the area of specialization, is required. - b) Professional Experience: At least fifteen (15) years of service in the specialty are required.
+At least twelve (12) of the fifteen (15) years must be in an academic environment. - c) Professional Attainment: A record of excellent performance with demonstrated leadership and evidence of substantial achievement (including scholarship and research in the discipline) is required.
 The significance of the record must have been subjected to external peer review. - d) Service to the University and to the Community: There must be evidence of a successful record of service to the University and to the Community.